jasveena15/old-data-computational-intelligence/README_SIT215_Assignment1.txt

 How to Run (Using Jupyter Notebook):
 ------------------------------------
 1. Open the Jupyter Notebook environment.
+2. Navigate to the file: `CI - assignment.ipynb`.
-2. Run each cell sequentially using the "Run" button or Shift + Enter.
+3. Run each cell sequentially using the "Run" button or Shift + Enter.
    - Ensure required libraries are installed before running.

 Required Python Version: